KDOthniel/LulusStarting/README.md

 I am in one the best university in the world..
 I love to say I am a NU student (lol)

-and I proudly belong to the QuARC-labs.. a place I have been the most challenged in these last six months.. well hold on today is sys.Date()
+and I proudly belong to the QuaRCS-labs.. a place I have been the most challenged in these last six months.. well hold on today is sys.Date()

 Welcome in this adventure..
 We sure gonna have fun learning and using Github!